The Effects and Dangers of K2

 K2 and other synthetic cannabinoids are often referred to as synthetic marijuana, but this term is misleading.
 Though some of the effects of K2 and marijuana can be similar, the substances are not chemically related in any way.
 Drugs like K2 are often marked as a safe alternative to marijuana, though this is not the case; the effects of K2 can be unpredictable and dangerous.

-Packaging often warns that K2 is “not for human consumption,” but users disregard this warning, knowing it is only there for show.
-The disclaimer is simply about exploiting a deniability loophole.
+Packaging often warns that K2 is “not for human consumption,” but those who use it disregard this warning.
 There is a lot of false advertising when it comes to K2, as labeling will often indicate that the packages contain natural material.
-While K2 does contain some natural material, the effects of the drug come solely from the synthetic chemicals that have sprayed onto the dried plant substance.
+While K2 does contain some natural material, the effects of the drug come from the synthetic chemicals that have been sprayed onto the dried plant substance.

 Effects of K2